thebraudalf/Chai-aur-Code-30-Days-of-JavaScript-Challenge/Day 2nd Challenge/readme.md

 <br>

 ## Activity 5: Performing Ternary operation
-- Using comditions and ?, : operators.
+- Using conditions and ?, : operators.
 - Ternary operator is also called conditional operator.

 ## [Code of Activity 5](Task_14.js)